 - an over reliance on a single preferred airline

 - an unsubstantiated dependence on fully flexible fares based upon a perceived need for travel flexibility

 CTM first needed to fully understand the client’s existing purchasing behaviour compared to their actual travel needs.
-This was achieved by implementing a temporary waiver on change fees for three months to establish the true frequency of change requests.
-The results would be used to determine the legitimate need for flexible airfares versus the cost-saving opportunities presented by Best Fare of the Day.
+This was achieved by conducting a 3-month review of booking and travel trends to determine the legitimate need for flexible airfares versus the cost-saving opportunities presented by Best Fare of the Day.
 Based upon the findings of the three month trial, CTM was able to:

 - Implement a formal ‘open-skies’ travel policy utilising Best Fare of the Day fares across two airline networks